MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sidebar.md

 ![Use policy editor to control which extensions can be installed.](media/microsoft-edge-sidebar/control-extenison-installation.png)

 <!-- =========================================== -->
-## Block sidebar apps except Search using URLS
+## Block sidebar apps except Search using URLs

 > [!NOTE]
 > This applies to Microsoft Edge 127 and later.